wdharri2/Seminal-Input-Feature-Detection-Tool/README.md

 - to run the LLVM on inputfile.ll with the branch-pointer-tracer:

-`opt -enable-new-pm=0 -load ../bin/BranchTracer.so -branch-pointer-tracer < automaton.ll > output.ll`
+`opt -enable-new-pm=0 -load ../bin/BranchTracer.so -branch-pointer-tracer < example.ll > transformed_example.ll`

-clang -o output_binary output.ll
+- you may have to grant yourself permission to run the transformed output file

+`chmod +x transformed_example.ll`
+`./transformed_example.ll`

-- this will output a Branch Trace txt file to the output folder with the path
+- this will output a Branch Dictionary txt file to the output folder with the path

-`output/automaton.c_BPT.txt`
+`output/example.c_BranchDictionary.txt`